Tuqan family: Peak of power

 Like his father Ibrahim Agha, Hajj Salih Pasha started his military career with the Ottomans by leading a military contingent protecting the annual Hajj pilgrim caravan alongside the amir al-hajj.
 He was appointed mutasallim (tax collector and local law enforcer) of Jerusalem in 1709 and was later made mutasallim of the Black Sea town of Trabzon.
 He was assigned the mutasallim of the Nablus, Gaza and Lajjun sanjaks (districts) in 1723.
 He died in 1742.

 In 1766, Mustafa Bey Tuqan gained appointment as chief of the Bani Sa'b nahiya (subdistrict), replacing the Jayyusi clan, which had controlled Bani Sa'b since the late Mamluk era (1290-1517).
 This marked the first time an urban family of Nablus ousted rural chieftains from the town's hinterland.
 The move consequently brought the Tuqans into conflict with the rural Jarrars, the most powerful of the rural clans.
-It also brought the Tuqans into future conflict with Zahir al-Umar, the virtually autonomous Arab sheikh of Galilee who sought to control the cotton-rich plains of Bani Sa'b.
+It also brought the Tuqans into future conflict with Daher al-Umar, the virtually autonomous Arab sheikh of Galilee who sought to control the cotton-rich plains of Bani Sa'b.
 The tension between the Tuqans and the Jarrars was further raised when the new wali (provincial governor) of Damascus, Muhammad Pasha al-Azm, appointed Mustafa Bey as mutasallim of Nablus in 1771.
 Muhammad Pasha also commissioned Mustafa Bey to collect the miri (tax earmarked for the Hajj pilgrimage caravan) from the subdistricts of Jabal Nablus, a traditional responsibility of the wali of Damascus.
 This moved angered the Jarrars who had historically maintained much closer relations with the authorities in Damascus than the Tuqans.

-The Jarrars' fears of Tuqan dominance compelled them to allow the forces of Zahir al-Umar, whom the Jarrars had been at war with since the 1730s, to pass through their territories around Jenin to attack the Tuqans in Nablus.
-Prior to Zahir's march to Nablus, he captured Jaffa in August 1771 and drove out its mutasallim and Mustafa Bey's brother, Ahmad Bey Tuqan.
-Not long after, Zahir captured the Bani Sa'b subdistrict and forced Mustafa Bey to retreat to Nablus.
+The Jarrars' fears of Tuqan dominance compelled them to allow the forces of Daher al-Umar, whom the Jarrars had been at war with since the 1730s, to pass through their territories around Jenin to attack the Tuqans in Nablus.
+Prior to Daher's march to Nablus, he captured Jaffa in August 1771 and drove out its mutasallim and Mustafa Bey's brother, Ahmad Bey Tuqan.
+Not long after, Daher captured the Bani Sa'b subdistrict and forced Mustafa Bey to retreat to Nablus.
 Mustafa Bey received help from the Nimrs and the two families prepared the city's defenses.
 The Tuqans positioned themselves to the west of Khan al-Tujjar, while the Nimrs positioned themselves to the east.
 Their combined forces totaled about 12,000 riflemen, whose composition included many of their peasant loyalists.
-Zahir besieged the town for nine days, but after several skirmishes and one major confrontation, Zahir withdrew to avoid a bloody stalemate.
+Daher besieged the town for nine days, but after several skirmishes and one major confrontation, Daher withdrew to avoid a bloody stalemate.
 His forces proceeded to cut off the roads leading to Damascus and plundered caravans leaving Nablus to punish the Tuqans and the Nimrs.
-This turn of events cast the Tuqans as the loyal servants of the Ottoman Empire defending its authority in the face of Zahir's rebellious forces.
-In May 1772, the Tuqans recaptured Jaffa from Zahir's forces, but Zahir took it back after a nine-month siege.
+This turn of events cast the Tuqans as the loyal servants of the Ottoman Empire defending its authority in the face of Daher's rebellious forces.
+In May 1772, the Tuqans recaptured Jaffa from Daher's forces, but Daher took it back after a nine-month siege.